qonTesq/EMR/README.md

 # EMR
-A software program for managing electronic medical records.
+A commandline software program for managing electronic medical records.